martn2023/avengers-imdb-clone/README.md

 - Movie vs. Actor (many to many relationship)

 #### Datascraping tool (Python):
-Using a combination of Python, Beautiful Soup 4, and ChatGPT, I was able to automate iamge searches, downloads, and folder creation with 95% blended accuracy.
+Using a combination of Python, Beautiful Soup 4, and ChatGPT assistance, I was able to automate image searches, downloads, and folder creation with 95% blended accuracy.
 - Movies (title, release date)
 - Actors (first name, last name, sex, date of birth)
 - Movie vs. Actor (many to many relationship)